 The Deferred Action for Childhood Arrivals (DACA) program was never intended to last forever.
 President Obama ordered it as a stopgap pending Congressional action, so as to protect immigrants who entered the U.S. unlawfully as children, without having made that choice themselves.
-Since 2012, DACA-eligible immigrants have paid fees to the U.S. government for a work permit and protection from deportation, all of which was renewable in two-year increments.
+Since 2012, DACA-eligible immigrants have paid fees to the U.S. government for a work permit and protection from deportation, all of which were renewable in two-year increments.